Nallo/CarND-P4-Advanced-Lane-Lines/writeup.md

 which maps the number of meters per pixel in the x and y dimensions.

+The cell **Find Lines and Compute Curve Radius** in the `pipeline.ipynb` notebook implements the calculation ofthe curve radius.

 ***Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.***

 The last step consists in plotting back to the original image space the lane identified in the bird's eye space.
 In this phase we can rely on the `cv2.warpPerspective()` function which takes as input the image to transform and the **inverse** of the transformation matrix computed in the camela calibration process.